iGardening Logo Large Transparent Background

 Q: What if my Pieris japonica ‘Debutante’ isn’t flowering?

-Q: How do I ensure that all my Pieris plants are healthy and thriving?
+Q: How do I ensure all my Pieris plants are healthy and thriving?

 Q: Do Pieris japonica ‘Debutante’ need any special fertilisers?